joelparkerhenderson/demo-rust-axum/README.md

 </details>

-## Add HTTP verbs for GET and POST
+## 6. Create routes and handlers for GET and POST

 Axum uses HTTP verbs, including GET to fetch data, POST to submit data, etc.